uwgraphics/ProximityPlanarRecovery/README.md

 ## Known Limitations

 ## Troubleshooting
+- If you get an error that says the serial port is unavailable or busy, you may have it open in another program, like the Arduino IDE.
+Be sure to close the serial port monitor before you run the demo.
+- If you get a permission denied error for the serial port on Linux, you need to chmod the directory to give read permission.
+- Sometimes the flash to the TMF882X fails silently.
+When this happens, you'll get nonsensical readings over the serial port.
+Sometimes its helpful to power off the sensor (so that it loses the firmware that has been flashed to its RAM) before trying to re-flash
 - If the above does not solve your problem, feel free to create a GitHub issue on this repository.